albertcreates85-gif/10-days-challange/README.md

 - EDA
 - data analysis
-- Stat and maths in Machine learning

-  i will try to keep everything simple but highly impactful . join me if you want and support guys.
+- Stat and maths in Machine learning i will try to keep everything simple but highly impactful . join me if you want and support guys on linkedin and x